-We won’t fully answer that here because I am hoping you will go through the Engagement Project in a small group after we launch in September.
-However, I think it is important for us to ponder the question in regards to our examination of the Resurrection and its implications for us today.
+We won’t fully answer that here because I am hoping you will go through the Engagement Project in a small group.
+However, I think it is important for us to ponder the question in regard to our examination of the Resurrection and its implications for us today.

 The ascension certainly was no surprise.
 Jesus said He wasn’t going to stay:

 I am going away, and you will seek me, and you will die in your sin.
 Where I am going, you cannot come.
 John 8:21

 This is in the middle of that very difficult dialogue between Jesus and the Jews when He told them they were of their father the devil.
 Of course, this is not because they were Jewish, but because they were still in their old sin nature, part of the seed line of Satan.
 Unless one is born again through Christ, all men are in that seed line.

 You heard me say to you, ‘I am going away, and I will come to you.’
 If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I. John 14:28